Freedom Lane: Helen Gets Stuck on the Toilet

 “You done dis before?”
 Da’Quarius asked with an eyebrow raised toward his uncle.

 “What do you think, kid?”
 Paulie asked.
 “I just heard a lot about the old family business from my old man, ya dig.”

 “I dig,” Da’Quarius said.
 “Let’s get dis sack of shit off the floor.”

 Helen stared at the ceiling, still unable to move.
 “Ain’t this a bitch,” she said, trying to move her bare bottom off the cold bathroom floor.
 If she could just move over an inch or two, she could be back on the pink rug t hat sat in front of the sink.

-“At least I’ll have more dignity dying to the bathroom floor that I would have on the toilet,” Helen said.
+“At least I’ll have more dignity dying on the bathroom floor than I would have on the toilet,” Helen said.
 She looked to her side and noticed her cane was next to her.
 “A lot of good you’re doing me now.”

 Helen saw something else, and, in a moment of clarity, reached over and took what she so desperately needed.
 He put her hand in the air and pushed the button on the top.
 A flowery scented mist filled the air of the small bathroom.

 “At least I won’t die with the scent of my shit in the air,” Helen said.

 Suddenly, Helen saw a light on top of the ceiling.
 “Shit,” she said.
 “I must have gotten some of that flowery shit in my eye.”
 The light kept growing.
 After a moment, she realized she was moving toward it.

 “It’s the light!”
 Helen shouted.
 “Fuck yeah!
 I’m going to crush so much snatch in heaven!”